ParkerSaussy/claim-conductor-api/README.md

 1. Run ```npm i```
 2. Copy/Paste the unzipped secrets folder into the root directory
 3. Run ```node server```
+4. Run the associated ```curl``` commands and hit either the original or v2 APIs (each uses a separate database), and observe the returned value(s) in the command line.

 You should see the service running at http://localhost:3000.